OpenEars: free speech recognition and speech synthesis for the iPhone

 Introduction

-OpenEars is an shared-source iOS framework for iPhone voice recognition and speech synthesis (TTS).
-It lets you easily implement round-trip English language speech recognition and text-to-speech on the iPhone and iPad and uses the open source CMU Pocketsphinx, CMU Flite, and CMUCLMTK libraries, and it is free to use in an iPhone or iPad app.
-It is the most popular offline framework for speech recognition and speech synthesis on iOS and has been featured in development books such as O'Reilly's Basic Sensors in iOS by Alasdair Allan and Cocos2d for iPhone 1 Game Development Cookbook by Nathan Burba.
+OpenEars® is a shared-source iOS framework for iPhone voice recognition and speech synthesis (TTS).
+It lets you easily implement local, offline speech recognition in English and five other languages, and English text-to-speech (synthesized speech).
+OpenEars works on the iPhone, iPod and iPad and uses the open source CMU Sphinx project.
+OpenEars is free to use in an iPhone, iPad or iPod app.
+It is the most popular offline framework for speech recognition and speech synthesis on iOS and has been featured in development books such as O'Reilly's Basic Sensors in iOS by Alasdair Allan and Cocos2d for iPhone 1 Game Development Cookbook by Nathan Burba among many other places.

 The OpenEars Platform is also a complete development platform for creating your speech recognition and text-to-speech apps including both the free OpenEars SDK documented on this page and a diverse set of plugins that can be added to OpenEars in order to extend and refine its default features: you can read more about the OpenEars platform here.
 This page is all about the free and shared-source OpenEars SDK, to please read on to learn more about it.

-Highly-accurate large-vocabulary recognition (that is, trying to recognize any word the user speaks out of many thousands of known words) is not yet a reality for local in-app processing on the iPhone given the hardware limitations of the platform; even Siri does its large-vocabulary recognition on the server side.
-However, Pocketsphinx (the open source voice recognition engine that OpenEars uses) is capable of local recognition on the iPhone of vocabularies with hundreds of words depending on the environment and other factors, and performs very well with command-and-control language models.
+Highly-accurate large-vocabulary recognition (that is, trying to recognize any word the user speaks out of many thousands of known words) is not yet a reality for local in-app processing on a small handheld device given the hardware limitations of the platform; even Siri does its large-vocabulary recognition on the server side.
+However, Pocketsphinx (the open source voice recognition engine that OpenEars uses) is capable of local recognition of vocabularies with hundreds or even thousands of words depending on the environment and other factors, and performs very well with medium-sized language models (vocabularies).
 The best part is that it uses no network connectivity because all processing occurs locally on the device.

 Features of OpenEars